Affirmation of Baptismal Faith in the Context of Gender Transition

 The project and related issues are likely to feature heavily at the Lambeth Conference in July 2020; it is inevitable that the Guidance and the letter in response will also fall to be considered.
 In the meantime, the Guidance reminds followers that “the image of God, in which we are all made, transcends gender, race, and any other characteristic.
 Our shared identity as followers of Jesus is the unity which makes all one in Christ.”8https://www.churchofengland.org/sites/default/files/2018-12/Pastoral%20Guidance-Affirmation-Baptismal-Faith.pdf, paragraph 2, referencing Galatians 3.27-28

-Christopher Grout is a barrister who holds a LL.B degree from Newcastle University and was Called to the Bar of England and Wales by the Honourable Society of the Inner Temple in 2007.
-He is currently studying for his LL.M in Canon Law at Cardiff University.
+Christopher Grout is a barrister who holds a LL.B degree from Newcastle University and a LL.M degree in Canon Law from Cardiff University.
+He was called to the Bar of England and Wales by the Honorable Society of the Inner Temple in 2007.